limwengni/Tripify/README.md

 ### Features

-- **AI-Powered Itinerary Generation**: Tripify creates personalized itineraries based on the user's preferences.
+- **Customizable and Collaborative Itineraries**: Tripify allows users to create and manage personalized itineraries based on their preferences.
+Users can manually select places, set dates, organize activities, and invite friends to collaborate on trip planning in real-time.
-- **Destination, Accommodation, and Activity Recommendations**: AI suggests destinations, places to stay, and activities based on user inputs.
+- **Content-Based Recommendation System**: Tripify recommends posts that match the user's liked hashtags, helping users discover relevant travel content based on their interests.
-- **Customizable Itineraries**: Users can adjust their itineraries to better fit their needs.
+- **AI Travel Assistant**: Integrated with Ollama, the AI assistant offers general travel tips, answers user queries, and provides advice based on uploaded itineraries.
-- **Cross-Platform Support**: Built using Flutter for smooth operation on both iOS and Android.
+- **Post Management and Document Repository**: Users can create posts to share travel experiences and upload important travel documents securely within the app.

 ## Documentation